 To activate AB Loop, just add the ab="true" parameter into the shortcode of the video.
 For example:

 [fvplayer src="https://www.youtube.com/watch?v=lpQdvnPoPUY" controlbar="yes" ab="true" splash="https://i.ytimg.com/vi/lpQdvnPoPUY/hqdefault.jpg" caption="Banana war Minions mini movies"]

 If you want to turn off the feature for an individual video, add the parameter ab="false".

 Using AB Loop in Playback

 Now you can follow these steps that are equal for both ways of adding the AB loop function into your video.

 If the AB loop button doesn’t appear, make sure you have made the above mentioned necessary settings in the shortcode editor.
 Note: This won’t work on devices without inline playback capability (iPhone…) due to the technical limitations.
 Styling is in progress.

 - After clicking on the AB loop button an additional timeline is displayed.
-Select the desired area for continuous playback by moving the A and B sliders.
+Select the desired area for continuous playback by moving the additional sliders.

 You can also select the desired area of continuous playback with keyboard shortcuts.
 Just wait until the video playback reaches the point when you want the loop to start and press the ‘i‘ key.
 When the video reaches the point you want the loop to stop and return to start, press the ‘o‘ key.